ahsanabbas123/ahsanabbas123.github.io/index.md

 I am currently working on making a mobile application for Cervical Cancer diagnosis and low-cost Colposcopic examinations at the Machine Vision Laboratory, CEERI-Pilani under [Dr. J L Raheja](https://www.ceeri.res.in/profiles/j-l-raheja/).

-I interned at [Institute of Genomics and Integrative Biology](https://www.igib.res.in/) after my second year, a research centre of [Council of Scientific and Industrial Research](https://www.csir.res.in/), where I worked on a implementing a entropy based distance metric between indiviuals according to their phenotypic profiles.
+I interned at [Institute of Genomics and Integrative Biology](https://www.igib.res.in/) after my second year, a research centre of [Council of Scientific and Industrial Research](https://www.csir.res.in/), where I worked on a implementing an entropy based distance metric between indiviuals for their phenotypic profiles.
 I also worked on zebrafish videos to create a bounding box for their heart and plot variations to estimate thier heartbeat.

 ---